• By: Legacy Law Centers

 Estate planning and creating a will that will successfully provide your beneficiaries with the money and assets you want them to have is complicated and intimidating.
 Many families lose their wealth over time because they do not know how to handle it properly; about 70% of families that are rich lose most of their wealth by the second generation that inherits it, and about 90% of families have lost their wealth by the third generation.
 This loss of wealth can be avoided by preparing for the transfer of wealth as soon as you are able to.
 If a plan is in place and legally binding, it becomes much less likely for familial wealth to be lost in a transfer.

-Creating a Wealth Transfer Plan
+Creating A Wealth Transfer Plan

 For someone who has not been involved in transferring wealth previously, the idea of accounting for your entire estate and deciding where things should go once you’ve passed on can be very intimidating.
 Although this is understandable, having a solid plan can provide some relief from worrying about the future.
 Here are some tips to create a successful wealth transfer plan: